 3. Low Battery Icon

 If you’re seeing a red flash icon on your Watch, it means the Apple Watch battery is low.
 Place your watch on the supplied charging cradle to recharge the battery.
+Also check out our guide on how you can improve battery life on Apple Watch series 6, if you are seeing this icon more than you would like.

 4. Lock Icon